SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    This format is used by many other GPT service providers as well.
 Every LLM, that *understands* this type of function description, will be able to trigger actions, when used as a *Conversation* or *Reasoning* booster.
 The editor for the *Conversation* or *Reasoning* actions shown above is for the most part a graphical user interface for this type of function definitions.
 But it also let you define how to react to a *function call* by the LLM (see next section).

    Additionally to all the information required by the LLM function definition you can specify whether the corresponding action will be available during the learning phase of the Assistant and whether the Assistant will acknowledge your request like it is done with many of the builtin voice commands.
-This should be enabled for all actions you want to trigger by a corresponding question or command and should be disabled for all functions you expect the LLM to call automatically whenever needed.
+As a rule of thumb. this should be enabled for all actions you want to trigger by a corresponding question or command and should be disabled for all functions you expect the LLM to call automatically whenever needed.

    Note: The description of a function and each of their parameters is very important, since these are used by the LLM to *understand* when and how to invoke the function.
 It may require several iterations and different formulations until the LLM reacts as desired.